Hidden in Plain Sight

 A little to the east of my bushland suburb, somewhat less steep-sided ridges have become major roads which service the population of Sydney’s Northern Beaches.

 Great for humans - but what if there were a rare plant that grew only along those specific ridges?
-Incredibly, there is.
-Meet Caley’s Grevillea.
+There is and it’s called Caley’s Grevillea.

 Lewin's Birds of New South Wales